tezos/tezos-mirror/docs/user/multinetwork.rst

 option.
 For instance, to run Carthagenet::

   tezos-node run --data-dir ~/tezos-carthagenet --network carthagenet

-The ``--data-dir`` option is not mandatory, but it is a good idea to prevent accidentally running, say, a Mainnet data directory with the Carthagenet network.

-Note that this ``--network`` option must be given everytime you restart your node.
-It also must be given with the ``snapshot export`` and ``snapshot import`` commands.
-One way to avoid this is to `Set Network in Configuration File`_.

 The ``--network`` option is non case-sensitive and can be used with the following built-in networks: